The-Sundance-Kid/3D-isnt-Dead/Guide.md

 ![screenshot](Image_7.png)

 * Seen here is tab 5.
 I uncheck stereoscopy to get full side-by-side renders, but a warning will come up explaining why you may not want to use this option.
-* Then under “X265 (h265 HEVC) encoder options”, click on the drop down menu and select “2-pass”.
+* Then under “X265 (h265 HEVC) encoder options”, (could be h264 if you have not changed it in the settings.
+As an archivist you want to chose the same encoder that was used on the Bluray) click on the drop down menu and select “2-pass”.
 * Under that is the presets.
 The slower the preset the higher quality the outcome will be.
 * However, some of the slower presets can take days.
 It is up to you as an archivist to determine what works best for your archive.
 * Also you should match the “Colour depth” to whatever the colour depth is of the file if you can find that out.